William M. Daley: Clinton administration

-In 1993, William M. Daley was appointed Special Counsel to President Bill Clinton.
-In this role, Daley took part in advocating for and securing the passage of the North American Free Trade Agreement (NAFTA).
-He coordinated efforts between the White House, members of Congress, and private industry to create bipartisan support for the agreement.
-His work on NAFTA included dealing with complex political landscapes, utilizing policy and negotiation.
+In 1993, Daley was appointed special counsel to President Bill Clinton.
+In this role, he took part in advocating for and securing the passage of the North American Free Trade Agreement (NAFTA).
+He coordinated efforts between the White House, members of Congress, and private industry to build bipartisan support for the agreement.
+His work on NAFTA involved policy development and negotiations with multiple stakeholders.

-In 1997, Daley was appointed Secretary of Commerce by President Clinton, serving until the end of Clinton's second term in 2000.
-As Secretary of Commerce, Daley’s portfolio included U.S. exports, trade policy and public-private partnerships.
-In his position, he worked to create a competitive position in global markets through advocating for free trade policies and modernizing trade infrastructure.
+Daley was appointed United States secretary of commerce by Clinton at the start of his second term, and served in the role from 1997 to 2000.
+At his confirmation hearing, Daley stated that he intended to "restore the Commerce Department's reputation" and ensure that its programs met appropriate standards of integrity.
+As Secretary of Commerce, Daley's portfolio included U.S. exports, trade policy, and public-private partnerships, and he promoted free trade policies and efforts to streamline trade infrastructure.
+He ran the 2000 United States census and eliminated several positions in the department with the intent to streamline operations.
+He also led several trade missions while expanding the departments' role in e-commerce.

-Presidential politics

-Daley resigned as commerce secretary to become the general chairman of Vice President Al Gore's presidential campaign, replacing Tony Coelho.
+Daley resigned as secretary of commerce to become the general chairman of the Al Gore 2000 presidential campaign, replacing Tony Coelho.
 He was portrayed in the HBO film Recount, about the Florida election recount of the 2000 presidential election, by actor Mitch Pileggi.